Buying real estate in Vietnam?

 Sources: Vietnam Government Portal, VietnamPlus, VietnamNet

-10) Eco-friendly properties will become popular as Vietnamese consumers grow more environmentally aware
+10) Eco-friendly properties will become more popular as environmental awareness rises among Vietnamese consumers

 In Vietnam, eco-friendly properties are gaining traction as more people become environmentally conscious.